 It was in the middle of October 1997 in Perth.
 The weather gradually became warmer as the city’s coldest winter in years is coming to an end.
 At the same time, my 20-week English language program had just passed its halfway mark too.
 Despite of the nervous start, I gradually become well-adjusted to live in Australia.
 Indeed, I felt much happier than when I was in Indonesia.

 And now I will have my first (and turned out only) long trip out from Perth and into the countryside of West Australia.
+I’m so excited about it!
+No less that because I will also go with my favorite girl: Denise.
+Going for vacation is always exciting for me, and added with the presence of the dream girl in the group makes it very special!

 If I’m not mistaken, the date was on Friday 17th October 1997.
 All I remember, it was a few days after the singer John Denver’s death.
 As we have agreed before, we will meet at the campus on Friday afternoon.